aumartinez/mvc-php/README.md

 ### Handling the requests

 The index.php will call for a core handler at: SITE_root > mvc-php > core > core.php.
+This core file will look like the below:

 ```php